CESNET/eduroam-icinga/doc/icinga2_config.md

 Notifications are defined in `/etc/icinga2/conf.d/notifications.conf`.
 Notifications are only setup for services, because we use dummy checks for hosts.

-No notifications will be sent unless notification feature is enabled as icinga2 feature.
+No notifications will be sent unless notification feature is enabled.

 Additional file contents:
 ```